 This one is a riff on the more general souvenir category.
 Many ships allow locally based “port lecturers” to board and supposedly provide information and “insider” hints about what to do onshore.
 For the most part, these folks are really shills for onshore merchants who pay for mentions.
 The more honest cruise lines call them “shopping ambassadors” (a wonderfully creative euphemism) to distinguish them from genuine local authorities that the cruise line might also arrange.-Ed

-This one I actually agree with… Always be wary of staff of any tourism operator who tells you where to shop, you just never know what they have invested in the business too.
+This one I actually agree with… Always be wary of the staff of any tourism operator who tells you where to shop.
+You just never know what they have invested in the business too.
 It reminds me a little bit of those guesthouse owners in South East Asia who tell you their brother/cousin/uncle has a shop around the corner, and you will get a better deal from them.
-If theres a chance for a kickback…well, you know the drill!
+If there’s a chance for a kickback…well, you know the drill!

 Special Dining Venues

 A cruise is supposed to include all meals, right?
 These days, the answer is no. Most big new cruise ships have one or more premium dining venues, at which you’ll pay an additional $20 and $50 per person to have dinner in a themed dining room: steakhouse, Italian, French, or whatever.
 A related trend is to add a surcharge for some “premium” entrees, often steak or lobster, in the conventional dining room.
 Some of those premium prices seem high — especially when you consider that they’re not the full prices but are instead surcharges on top of what you’ve supposedly already paid for — but online reports indicate that many travellers believe the premium dinners are worth the price, at least once they’re on the cruise.-Ed